 Period of Research

-Research period for 2021 Census: After the Census collection and due to the very large volumes of data that ONS must process, the final output is produced over a 3-year period.
-No additional data will be required from Xoserve during this time other than the dates mentioned above (November 2020/March 2021) but the Research Period will continue for 3 years following the Census date.
+Research period for 2021 Census: After the Census collection and due to the very large volumes of data that ONS must process, the final output is produced over a 3 to 4 -year period.
+No additional data will be required from Xoserve during this time other than the dates mentioned above (November 2020/March 2021) but the Research Period will continue for 4 years following the Census date.

-Suggested data retention by the ONS: years circa estimated: 1st December – 1st December 2023, the years will start from the date the data is send to ONS.
+Suggested data retention by the ONS: 4 years circa estimated: Week Commencing 23rd March 2021 to 23rd March 2025 the four years will start from the date the data is send to ONS.

-Reason for -year retention: ONS would need to be able to hold the data provided from Xoserve as part of their Research project for a period of years due to:
+Reason for 4-year retention: ONS would need to be able to hold the data provided from Xoserve as part of their Research project for a period of 4 years due to: